 The move-in was difficult, which made for a rocky start.
 It had been getting progressively worse.
 She has always suffered from anxiety, so I was fully prepared for homesickness while she was away.
 This was not homesickness.
 She did not seem to miss home very much at all.
-These sad phone calls were about not fitting in or finding her place at all in the school she chose.
+These sad phone calls were about not fitting in or finding her place in the school she chose.

 That was not it.

 Honestly, this was not shocking to me.
 She has always had a passion for fashion.
 She also loves NYC.
-We live a short train ride away in suburban NJ so she has always been able to spend time there.
+We live a short train ride away in suburban NJ, so she has always been able to spend time there.
 She even lived there one summer during High School while taking some fashion classes.

 There are many answers to that question, although now they don’t make much sense to me.

 Neither of us had considered attending college in NYC “going away to college” because we live only 45 minutes away.
-Even if she were to live in the dorms, we had not believed that it would feel like a “real college experience”.
+Even if she were to live in the dorms, we had not believed that it would feel like a “real college experience.”
 For that reason, she had not applied to schools in the one city with the best fashion schools in the country.

 Right away, she realized that it was not the school for her.

-You then choose your roommate, spend a ton of money at Bed, Bath & Beyond, and move into your dorm room.
+You then choose your roommate, spend a ton of money at Bed Bath & Beyond, and move into your dorm room.
 You take the obligatory room picture, and then, after a tearful goodbye with your parents, you start your college life.
 You automatically make 100 new best friends, join a fraternity/sorority, and proceed to have the best four years of your life.
 Happy ending.

 Everyone is different, and this formula does not work for all students.

 I am sure that some will judge me for my decision to have her come home and take a “gap semester.”
 That’s okay.
-I know that I did what is right for my daughter.
+I know that I did what was right for my daughter.

 She, and I am sure many others, will take a different path than most.
 I am proud of her for making a difficult decision and being true to herself.
-She has a plan and a vision and I believe this will make her happy.
+She has a plan and a vision, and I believe this will make her happy.
 Isn’t that what we all want for our children?